unit8co/darts/docs/userguide/torch_forecasting_models.md

 train = transformer.fit_transform(train)
 val = transformer.transform(val)

-# any TorchMetric or val_loss can be used as the monitor
-torch_metrics = torchmetrics.regression.MeanAbsolutePercentageError()

 # MLflow setup
 ## Run this command with environment activated: mlflow ui --port xxxx  (e.g. 5000, 5001, 5002)
 # Copy and paste url from command line to web browser